XVincentX/vscode-apielements/client/README.md

 token and redirect you to the right page if it's not avaliable on your computer.
 All those commands are listed with an `Apiary` prefix.
 Therefore, to see what you can do, simply type `Apiary` in the command box to see what's going on.

-**Note:** When publishing back to Apiary, the file name is taken as a reference for the API Name.
-If those don't match, the publish will fail with a 404.
-If you have a better idea to provide recognisement, feel free to file an issue.